kali-linex/linex/Documentation/networking/ipddp.rst

 IP networks.
 Although it has been used on EtherTalk networks to allow Macs that are only able to tunnel IP over EtherTalk.

-Encapsulation has been used to allow a Linux box stuck on a LocalTalk network to use IP.
+Encapsulation has been used to allow a Linex box stuck on a LocalTalk network to use IP.
 It should work equally well if you are stuck on an EtherTalk only network.